nicpittman/tropical_pacific_carbon_export/readme.md

 This repository is organised so that all figures can be produced immediately after download (Except the Landschutzer CO<sub>2</sub> product, which you will need to download yourself.
 A curl script is provided below).
 The figures are scripts 9a-f.

+`carbon_math.py` is a useful Python function which can be used to calculate CO<sub>2</sub> fluxes through Scmidt Number and Solubility as described in Wanninkhof, R. (2014).

-##### Getting Conda working
+##### 2. Getting Conda working

 Firstly, I assume you have a Unix environment.
 Clone the repository to where you want.

 `git clone https://github.com/nicpittman/tropical_pacific_carbon_export.git`

-Secondly, you will need to ensure you have all of the dependencies outlined in *requirements.txt*
+You will  need to ensure you have all of the dependencies outlined in *requirements.txt*

-You can create a Conda environment (with conda-forge) using *requirements.txt*:
+You can create an Anaconda environment (with conda-forge) using *requirements.txt*:

 ```
 conda config --append channels conda-forge
 conda create --name pacific_carbon --file requirements.txt
 ```

-Or if it breaks for a different reason, something like below can also work (Spyder not essential):
+If it breaks for some reason, something like below can also work, however the above method is preferred (Spyder not essential):

 ```
 conda create -n pacific_carbon python=3.7 ESMPy=7.1.0 xesmf==0.3 spyder=4.0 xarray=0.15 h5py ipython Markdown numpy pandas scipy matplotlib dask nco netcdf4 statsmodels h5netcdf bs4c joblib pillow lxml basemap cartopy curl cbsyst
 ```

-Otherwise, try removing the library versions, but this has worked on my system.
-Things might break if you use different versions.
+Otherwise, you can try removing the library versions, but this setup has worked on my system.
+Things might break if you use different versions than those prescribed.

-and then activate it like so:
+You should then activate the environment like so:
 ```
 conda activate pacific_carbon
 ```
-I have tried my best to make this a reproducable repository.
-A balance between versions and reproducability.
-For example, throughout processing, a beautiful soup or lxml update (which I had not versioned), broke script 4.
-Provided as is.
+I have tried my best to make this a reproducible repository, with a balance between versions and reproducability.
+For example, throughout processing, a beautiful soup or lxml updated (which I had not versioned), broke script 4.
+Scripts are provided as is.

-### 	2. Reproduce figures:
+### 	3. Reproduce figures 1-6:

-I have noticed the figures turn out differently if run in terminal compared to using Spyder (likely due to graphics software differences, on the supercomputer i get the error: MESA-LOADER: failed to load driver swrast (search paths /usr/lib64/dri) - This may be fixable?
+I have noticed the figures turn out differently if run in terminal compared to using Spyder (likely due to graphics software differences, on the supercomputer i get the error: `MESA-LOADER: failed to load driver swrast (search paths /usr/lib64/dri)` - This may be fixable?
 I don't know.
 Spyder is included in the dependencies and should reproduce the figures accurately if used.
 The numbers reported in the manuscript are printed to console during figure production, and some are saved into *processed/results/\*.csv*.

-##### Data to download
+##### 3.1 Data to download

-Most of the processed data is provided in order for the plotting functions (9[a-f]) to work.
+Most of the processed data is provided in order for the plotting functions (scripts 9[a-f]) to work.
 However, two sets of data will need to be downloaded manually.
-SST and the landschutzer CO<sub>2</sub> flux product (and NCO to convert to a usable format).
+SST and the Landschutzer CO<sub>2</sub> flux product (and NCO to convert to a usable format).
 You can perform this either running `sh datasets/to_download.sh`, or by pasting the following code into console:

 SST: